How to Practice Dhyana: A Guide to the Seventh Limb of Yoga

 Meditation is the Tool

-In 'active' forms of meditation (where one or more of the five senses is still engaged), there is an awareness of the observer (you), and the observed.
+In 'active' forms of meditation (where 1or more of the 5 senses is still engaged), there is an awareness of the observer (you), and the observed.

-For example, in a guided meditation, where someone is helping you to detach from thought and sensation, you, the person listening, are the observer, the awareness that you bring to yourself in listening is the observed.
+For example, in a guided meditation, where someone is helping you to detach from thought and sensation, you - the person listening - are the observer, and the awareness that you bring to yourself in listening is the observed.

 Your body will achieve homeostasis, the nervous system goes into 'rest and digest', you will be calmer, more relaxed, and better equipped to deal with stress.